-23 Legates and McCabe (1999) describe limitations of correlation-based measures to quantify residuals (Doherty, 2005) is another useful metric used for this purpose.
-Hartmann, et al.
+Legates and McCabe (1999) describe limitations of correlation-based measures to quantify model fit, such as the coefficient of determination R^2 , and the benefits of the Nash-Sutcliffe coefficient of efficiency and the index of agreement.
+The sum of the squared and weighted residuals (Doherty, 2005) is another useful metric used for this purpose.
+Hartmann et al. (2013) provides an example of using multiple metrics to evaluate model performance.